-- [CO1] Explain theore concepts of the cloud computing paradigm: how and why this paradigm shift cameabout, the characteristics, advantages and challenges brought about by the various models and services in cloud computing. - [CO2] Illustrate the fundamental concepts of cloud storage and demonstrate their use in storage systems such as Amazon S3 and HDFS - [CO3] Analyzevarious cloud programming models and apply them to solve problems on the cloud.
+- [CO1] Explain theore concepts of the cloud computing paradigm: how and why this paradigm shift cameabout, the characteristics, advantages and challenges brought about by the various models and services in cloud computing. - [CO2] Illustrate the fundamental concepts of cloud storage and demonstrate their use in storage systems such as Amazon S3 and HDFS - [CO3] Analyzevarious cloud programming models and apply them to solve problems on the cloud. - [CO4] Discuss system, network and storage virtualization and outline their role in enabling the cloud computing system model.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

 Attendance A minimum of 75% Attendance is required to be maintained by a

-student to be qualified for taking up the End Semester examination.
+student to be qualified for taking up the End Semester examination

-The allowance of 25% includes all l types of leaves including medical
+The allowance of 25% includes all types of leaves including medica

 leaves.

 CLOUD COMPUTING BASICS: Cloud Computing Overview, Applications, Intranets and the Cloud, First Movers in the Cloud.Organization and Cloud Computing -When You Can Use Cloud Computing, Benefits, Limitations, Security Concerns,Regulatory Issues.
-Cloud Computing with the Titans - Google, EMC, NetApp, Microsoft, Amazon, Salesforce.com, IBM,Partnerships,The Business Case for Going to the Cloud-Cloud Computing Services, How Those Applications Help Your Business, Deleting Your Datacenter, Salesforce.com, Thomson Reuters
+Cloud Computing with the Titans - Google, EMC, NetApp, Microsoft, Amazon, Salesforce.com, IBM,Partnerships,The Business Case for Going to the Cloud-Cloud Computing Services, How

+Those Applications Help Your Business, Deleting Your Datacenter, Salesforce.com, Thomson Reuters

-HARDWARE AND INFRASTRUCTURE: Clients, Security, Network, Services.Accessing the Cloud -Platforms, Web Applications, Web APIs, and Web Browsers.Cloud Storage -Overview, Cloud Storage Providers, Standards -Application, Client, Infrastructure, Service.
+HARDWARE AND INFRASTRUCTURE: Clients, Security, Network, Services.Accessing the Cloud -Platforms, Web Applications, Web APIs, and Web Browsers.Cloud Storage -Overview, Cloud Storage Providers,Standards -Application, Client, Infrastructure, Service.